 - Each program may nominate one eligible student.

 - It is expected that students will have been admitted to candidacy by the start of the Fellowship (by September 1, 2024).

-- Students appointed as Presidential Fellows are expected to be active in the Society of Fellows.
+- Students appointed as Presidential Fellows are expected to be active in the Society of Fellows and attend/participate in events.
 Presidential Fellows who remain in Northwestern degree programs after the conclusion of their award period may continue to participate in the activities of the Society of Fellows.

 - All Presidential Fellows must adhere to the regulations governing recipients of University assistance.